Euro-BioImaging/BatchConvert/README.md

 `batchconvert configure_slurm`

-This will start a sequence of requests for slurm credentials.
-Provide each requested credential and click enter.
+This will start a sequence of requests for slurm options.
+Provide each requested option and click enter.
 Continue this cycle until the process is finished.
-Upon completing the configuration, the terminal should roughly look like this:
+Upon completing the configuration, the sequence of commands should roughly look like this:

 ```
 oezdemir@pc-ellenberg108:~$ batchconvert configure_slurm